daanjo3/torn-api-client/README.md

 </p>

 # torn-api-client
 Unofficial API client for the official Torn API.
-This API client provides a simplified interface on the Torn API, which should make integration of Torn into JS applications easier.
+This API client provides a simplified interface on the Torn API, which should make integration of Torn into JS applications even easier.

 ## Features
 - Configurable `TornClient` class with convenience methods to call each endpoint/compartment.